Mission, Vision and Philosophy

 How Human Beings Learn

-The Master of Occupational Therapy Professional program at Elmhurst College believes that human beings develop themselves intellectually and personally through meaningful and ethical efforts that contribute to the greater society.
+The Master of Occupational Therapy Professional program at Elmhurst University believes that human beings develop themselves intellectually and personally through meaningful and ethical efforts that contribute to the greater society.
 The faculty of the Master of Occupational Therapy Professional Program believe that human beings learn best in environments that encourage intellectual freedom, curiosity and engagement; critical and creative inquiry; rigorous debate; and intellectual integrity in all endeavors.
 The faculty believe that learning is a lifelong journey and enduring pursuit of intellectual excellence.
 As faculty, we are dedicated to meeting the diverse needs of learners through highly personal, values-based learning experiences responsive to advances in evidence and the contributions of science, technology and human values to occupation-centered interventions.

 - American Journal of Occupational Therapy (2007), Vol. 61, 678. doi:10.5014/ajot.61.6.678.